Long-Term Follow-Up for CGT Trials: Best Practices to Operationalize | Allucent

 For example, sites need to be productive and punctual with data entry, but we want to avoid unnecessary data collection.
 One recommendation is to include specific questions to the site’s Standard of Care (SOC) for follow-up at the feasibility stage.
 If we include the trial requirements while the site is conducting its SOC, we are more likely to have one-visit site engagement rather than an unnecessary second or third visit out of sync with the protocol.
 During these early stages of design, it is essential to work with data management to ensure that the eCRF is built to accommodate the SOC to the greatest extent possible because this will lessen additional data entry for a site coordinator.

 As we progress from design to implementation, the Informed Consent becomes the first place to educate the patient on the follow-up requirements.
 In traditional early-phase studies, a follow-up period to detect any type of event might be 30 days, a year, or longer – a period often described as active follow-up.
 But after these windows, it is important to describe to the patient the expectations for the next several years.
-Setting expectations at the start will help ensure the patient’s compliance, because, for many CGTs, treatment can be one-and-done without additional follow-up – a unique aspect of these trials.
-Further, keep in mind that patients will relocate and staff will turn over; it will be vital to ensure that sites have access to patients’ primary care physicians, and in the case of oncology, their primary oncologists.
+Setting expectations at the start will help ensure the patient’s compliance because, for many CGTs, treatment can be one-and-done without additional follow-up – a unique aspect of these trials.
+Further, keep in mind that patients will relocate and staff will turn over; it will be vital to ensure that sites have access to patients’ primary care physicians and, in the case of oncology, their primary oncologists.

 Patient Retention and Compliance